 Please refer to the Dismissal Policy for consequences if a student fails to earn a grade of at least a C+ in any nursing course or fails to meet the conditions of a Learning Contract and/or probationary period.
-If a student fails to comply with a Learning Contract, a registration hold may be placed on their account and they may be de-registered from future nursing courses until compliance is re-established.
-Failure to comply with a Learning Contract may result in program dismissal.
+Students who fail to comply with Learning Contracts, may have registration holds placed on their accounts or they may be de-registered from future nursing courses until compliance is re-established.
+Additionally, failure to comply with a Learning Contract may result in program dismissal.
 The SNC reserves the right to revise a Learning Contract.

-+See ATI Testing and Remediation Policy
+See ATI Testing and Remediation Policy

-Tutoring and Writing Assistance (RCLC)
+Tutoring and Writing Assistance (RUCLC)